Gambling and online casinos in Saudi Arabia

 Therefore, in the long term (by 2035)

-limited legalization of gambling for foreigners is possible,
+limited legalization of gambling for foreigners is possible, but without access for Saudi citizens.

-Saudi Arabia is a symbol of a strict Islamic approach,
+Saudi Arabia is a symbol of a strict Islamic approach, where gambling is equated with sin and crime.

 However, the digital world and the rise of cryptocurrencies make full control of gambling impossible.